 - Get help early.
 Seeing a doctor at the first sign of pain can help you avoid more serious, debilitating, and long-term health issues.

 - Don’t lock your knees during tasks, as this puts more pressure on the joint than on the leg muscles.

 - Consider weight loss.
 If you have a high BMI, your knees and legs would benefit from a diet and exercise plan that helps you shed a few pounds.
 Employees should consider worker programs that promote health and well being.

 The Workers Most Commonly Affected By Knee Injury

 Some jobs are significantly more likely to result in a knee injury than others.
 For example, employees who are exposed to fall hazards, required to perform heavy lifting, or required to walk significant distances are also exposed to knee injury risks.
 According to a recent study, the following private sector and government workers are more likely to suffer a knee injury:

 - Justice, public order, and safety activities workers

 - Emergency responders

-It is important to note that although these sectors report high numbers of knee injuries, a knee injury can happen at any job and at almost any time.
-At Work Injury MD, our medical clinic welcomes a wide range of Texas workers and federal employees, including:
+It is important to note that although these sectors report high numbers of knee injuries, they can happen at any job and at almost any time.
+Our Dallas workers’ compensation physicians welcome a wide range of Texas workers and federal employees, including: